paulca55/markdown-docs/Web Development Tools.md

 ###### Custom Plugins

-- zsh-autosuggestions _(can be installed via Homebrew.
-Remember to add the paths to these to in the `.zshrc` file.)_
+- zsh-autosuggestions - _(can be installed via Homebrew.
+Remember to add the paths to this to in the `.zshrc` file.)_
 - zsh-nvm
-- zsh-syntax-highlighting _(can be installed via Homebrew.
-Remember to add the path to these in the `.zshrc` file.)_
+- zsh-syntax-highlighting - _(can be installed via Homebrew.
+Remember to add the path to this in the `.zshrc` file.)_

 _Note: The path to Homebrew installed custom plugins can be found at `/usr/local/share/<package-name>/<package-name>.zsh`._